 37 Kcal/154kJ.
 5.1 g Sugars.
 0.0 g Fat.
 0.2 g Saturated fat.
 3.1 g Fibre.
 5.1g Carbohydrates. <0.01g Salt.
 Percentage of daily reference intake: Vitamin A 18% 142 µg.
 Vitamin C 15% 12 mg.
 Vitamin E 20% 2.4 mg.
 Vitamin K 26% 19.8 µg.

-Blackberries are rich in fibre and a source of vitamin A and C, which support the functioning of the immune system.
-Eyesight and skin also benefit.
+Blackberries are a source of fibre and a source of vitamin C and K, which support the functioning of the immune system.
+The fruit also contributes to normal blood clotting and supports the formation and maintenance of strong bones.

 Game and blackberries go well together